ngardiner/gemini_mcp_firefox/README.md

 1. Check that the native messaging host is properly configured
 2. Verify that the `mcp_servers_config.json` file is correctly formatted
 3. Look for error messages in the browser console (Ctrl+Shift+J or Cmd+Shift+J)
-4. For more detailed debugging, see the [Developer Documentation](DEVELOPER-README.md)
+4. For more detailed debugging, see the [Developer Documentation](docs/DEVELOPER-README.md)

 ## Credits

-Full credit to SuperAssistant for the initial inspiration.
+Full credit to MCP-SuperAssistant for the initial inspiration.
 This project was created to address performance issues with the MCP-SuperAssistant extension on Chrome.

 ## License